Chapter 13 - Endocrine Glands

 The endocrine system is composed of glands that synthesize and secrete products, called hormones, directly into the blood or lymph rather than through a duct.
 Hormones are transported throughout the body where they influence only those cells that have receptors for that hormone.

 The pituitary is often called the "master gland" of the body because it produces hormones that regulate other endocrine glands, as well as, have direct effects on target tissues.

-The thyroid gland produces hormones, triiodothyronine (T3) and thyroxine (T4), that primarily influence the metabolic rate and protein synthesis.
-It is unique in that it stores its hormones extracellularly in large follicles.
+The thyroid gland produces hormones, triiodothyronine (T3) and thyroxine (T4), that primarily influence the metabolic rate and protein synthesis in cells throughout the body.

 The thyroid is unusual in that stores large amounts of hormone outside of cells in large follicles.

 The unique structure of thyroid follicles is reflected in its blood supply.